Belgium surprised at international euthanasia backlash

 Belgians are not shy of airing their views when they disagree with the decisions of their politicians, but the euthanasia question has not fired widespread debate.

-More controversy has been stirred by the possible introduction of a per kilometer charge for car drivers.
+More controversy has been stirred by the possible introduction of a per kilometre charge for car drivers.
 The mere suggestion has drawn over 165,000 signatories to an online petition to block the move.

 "The highway charge affected everyone in the country with about two cars per Belgian family.
 The euthanasia debate is more abstract and everybody hopes never to be in the situation to have to take such a decision," said Luc Rademakers, head of news at Belgian state broadcaster VRT.